w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 To summarize, data ownership comes from the fact that any message you sign with your private key comes from your digital identity, and the signature proof can be cryptographically verified.
-Unless someone else stole your identity, you and only you signed that message and own or are responsible for the information in it.
+Unless someone else stole your keys, you and only you are held accountable for signing the messages and are responsible for the information on your account.
 Transferring an [NFT](./learn-nft-index) between two accounts is essentially a transfer of ownership.

 ## Trustless Environment